Data-Design-Dimension/real-estate-stats/README.md

-# real-estate-stats
+# Real Estate Statistics Analysis & Data Visualization
 Statistical analysis on real estate, business and housing topics with focus in Philadelphia, PA

 <img src="ggplot FMV sidebyside Sales Price - Non-LLC Buyers-1.png">

-Data sources include predominantly OpenDataPhilly datasets available through https://www.opendataphilly.org/ Direct URL addresses for specific datasets used are in the R Markup file.
+Data sources include predominantly OpenDataPhilly datasets available through https://www.opendataphilly.org/

+Direct URL addresses for specific datasets used are in the R Markup file(s).

 General Disclaimer: This research is completed privately and is not a reflection in any way of the City of Philadelphia departments or its affiliates.